jahudka/subsim/docs/README.md

 you're working - you can e.g. add a stage or an FOH and similar things.
 Guides don't affect the simulation - with one exception: _line_ guides can be configured to produce mirror images of the sources, which allows you to simulate the effects of first reflections.
-See below for more info on that.
+See the [parameter reference](params.md) for more info.

 #### Expressions

-All numeric parameters of both _sources_ and _guides_ can actually be represented using an _expression_, rather than just a number.
+All numeric parameters of both _sources_ and _guides_ can be represented using an _expression_, rather than just a number.
 Expressions can contain _variables_, like `$c` for the speed of sound, but you can also define your own variables.
-There is also a number of _functions_ you can call in expressions - see below for a reference.
+There is also a number of _functions_ you can call in expressions - see the [expressions reference](expressions.md).
 This allows you to e.g. define a variable representing the frequency for which you're tuning your array and then specify all the spatial offsets and time delays of your sources as a function of that frequency - meaning that if you want to try a different frequency, you just